yousefturin/react-native-input-helper/README.md

-# react-native-format
+# react-native-input-helper

-general helper for formatting different inputs as Iban, Card, Phone number
+This Library covers Validation and Formatin for user inputs such as Iban, Email, PhoneNumber, CreditCard.

 ## Installation

 ```sh
 npm install react-native-input-helper
 ```

-This module provides utility functions for validating and formatting IBANs, emails, phone numbers, and credit card numbers.

 ## Usage